Canon 1D vs Panasonic FZ1000

-The Canon EOS-1D and the Panasonic Lumix DMC-FZ1000 are two digital cameras that were announced, respectively, in September 2001 and June 2014.
+The Canon EOS-1D and the Panasonic Lumix DMC-FZ1000 are two digital cameras that were officially introduced, respectively, in September 2001 and June 2014.
 The 1D is a DSLR, while the FZ1000 is a fixed lens compact.
 The cameras are based on an APS-H (1D) and an one-inch (FZ1000) sensor.
-The Canon has a resolution of 4.1 megapixel, whereas the Panasonic provides 20 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 4.1 megapixels, whereas the Panasonic provides 20 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 1D vs Panasonic FZ1000

 The physical size and weight of the Canon 1D and the Panasonic FZ1000 are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 1D – represents the basis or 100 percent across all the size and weight measures).
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 1D – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic FZ1000 is considerably smaller (45 percent) than the Canon 1D.
 It is worth mentioning in this context that the 1D is splash and dust resistant, while the FZ1000 does not feature any corresponding weather-sealing.